Fhilb/RescueLaneClipper/README.md

 The project analyzes frames, detects number plates, reads the number plates with OCR and evaluates if the number plate got scanned before.
 The project can be customized through a config.ini file and uses basic logic like a Levenshtein ratio to tackle wrong OCR.

-The finished project is planned to feature a open-source list of parts, 3D print files and more to rebuild and refine the project at home.
+The finished project is planned to feature an open-source list of parts, 3D print files and more to rebuild and refine the project at home.

 > [!NOTE]
 > This project is actively being developed and is not yet feature-complete.
 Expect changes, improvements, and new functionality over time.
 Feedback and contributions are welcome!